One of the best parts of science fiction and fantasy stories is the travel.

 With a good sense of security awareness, a well-informed employee pool, and fundamental attention to the core concepts in security, you’re well on your way to having a strong, compliant foundation to go with your app.

 Adding HIPAA Vault to your team to help manage your app in a secure, compliant environment can make it possible to keep your data safe and secure, and keep costs low.

 You’ll receive a full range of our managed security services at no extra charge, including our 24/7 dedicated live tech support.

 HIPAA Vault’s technical specialists are dedicated to providing the best support possible as you build your apps, and enhance your customer’s satisfaction.

 We ensure less than 15-minute response times for critical alerts and over 90% first-call resolution.

 So, ready for your app to go where no one has gone before?
 Find out HIPAA Vault can help!

 About HIPAA Vault

-HIPAA Vault specializes in providing managed, secure, HIPAA compliant hosting environments.
-Our mission is to provide uncompromising data security combined with world-class customer-service and 24/7 technical support.
+HIPAA Vault specializes in providing managed, secure, HIPAA compliant solutions, including secure Linux hosting and HIPAA WordPress.
+Our mission is to provide uncompromising data security combined with world-class customer service and 24/7 technical support.